jcdrubay/documentation/content/applications/productivity/whatsapp.rst

    For more information on migrating from Odoo Community version to Odoo Enterprise version see this
    documentation: :doc:`/administration/on_premise/community_to_enterprise`.

-With the **Odoo WhatsApp** app, a company can connect a WhatsApp Business Account (WABA) to an Odoo database, which allows for the following:
+With Odoo's **WhatsApp** app, a company can connect a WhatsApp Business Account (WABA) to an Odoo database, which allows for the following:

 - Receive and reply to WhatsApp messages directly from an Odoo database